Medical & Dental

 November 22, 2025 8 min read

-She had been ordering the same composite resin from the same supplier for four years.
-The pricing agreement she had negotiated in year one specified $42.50 per syringe.
-She had never re-verified the price.
-When she finally checked last month’s invoices, the price was $51.80 per syringe.
+Consider a common situation at a two-dentist practice.
+It has ordered the same composite resin from the same supplier for four years.
+The pricing agreement negotiated in year one specified $42.50 per syringe, and nobody re-verified the price after that.
+Pull last month’s invoices and the price is now $51.80 per syringe.

-The supplier had increased the price three times over four years — each time with a small notice buried in a monthly statement that nobody read.
-The practice was consuming roughly 15 syringes per week.
-At a $9.30 per syringe overpayment, the practice had been paying $7,254 more per year than their negotiated rate — on a single supply item.
+The supplier raised the price three times over four years — each time with a small notice buried in a monthly statement that nobody read.
+At roughly 15 syringes per week and a $9.30 per syringe overpayment, that is about $7,254 more per year than the negotiated rate, on a single supply item.

 The Supply Cost Blind Spot